 Just like us, your dog’s skin can be sensitive to the elements, especially during the winter.
 The continuous changes from cold and wet outside to warm and dry inside could leave your four-legged friend with itchy skin, cracked paws and matted fur.
 But here at Finchley Dog Walker, we’ve got some super skincare tips for keeping your dog’s skin in great condition, whatever the weather.

 Even if it isn’t particularly wet outside, your dog’s paws and fur can still get damp from dew and mud, so make sure you have a towel to hand at the end of every walk to give your dog a good drying off.
-A rub down of their fur will help to remove any moisture trapped in the fur and getting in between their toes should remove moisture and dirt that can cause drying out, irritation, infections and cracked skin.
+A rub down of their fur will help to remove any moisture trapped in the fur, and getting in between their toes should remove moisture and dirt that can cause drying out, irritation, infections and cracked skin.

 Bathing your Dog

-It’s fine to bathe your dog in winter – it helps with odours and to remove stubborn mud and dirt from their fur, but try to keep the amount of baths to a minimum and use sensitive shampoos.
+It’s fine to bathe your dog in winter – it helps with odours and removes stubborn mud and dirt from their fur, but try to keep the amount of baths to a minimum and use sensitive shampoos.
 Too many baths can remove the natural oils from their skin and fur and cause drying out.
 Also, always make sure your dog is completely dry before letting them outside again.

 Brushing and Trimming Fur

-Looking after your pooch in winter will ensure when spring comes and the weather turns nicer, you’ll be able to spend a great amount of time outdoors with no discomfort to your faithful friend.
+Looking after your pooch in winter will ensure when spring comes, and the weather turns nicer, you’ll be able to spend a great amount of time outdoors with no discomfort to your faithful friend.

 Below are some other posts we think you might be interested in